simonborer/db-course-2019/content/posts/the-5th-week.md

   <div class="grid-x">
     <div class="cell medium-10 medium-offset-1">
       <h2 class="h2">Identifying data</h2>
       <p>So far we've gotten datasets where the data has been selected for us.
-However, when designing a database, you'll often have to make descisions about what kinds of data are needed.</p>
+However, when designing a database, you'll often have to make decisions about what kinds of data are needed.</p>
       <p>Can you identify what the data that we might need to store when setting up a typical e-commerce site?</p>
       <div class="callout primary"><p>Try thinking first about the data <em>entities</em> (people, events, objects, etc.) that are important.</p></div>
     </div>